DEAL OR NO DEAL · 2024

 02

-To: two modes, each optimised for a different mental model.
+To: two modes, each optimised for a different way of thinking about the same information.

 The Contextual Toggle